nus-cs2103-AY2324S1/ip/docs/README.md

 ### ❌ Mark Task as Undone

-Zenith will mark your task specified by its index(1-indexed) as done.<br>
+Zenith will mark your task specified by its index as done.<br>

 Format: `unmark <index of task to be unmarked>`